open-tale/open-tale.github.io/_docs/05-skills.md

 #### Vengeful Scar

-On the first turn after getting hit by a long-range attack, the character rolls for Motion with a Superiority modifier if moving towards the attacker through the shortest known path.
+On the first turn after getting hit by a long-range attack, the character rolls for Motion with a Advantage modifier if moving towards the attacker through the shortest known path.

 #### Confident Blow

-On the first turn after completely defending an attack or a skill from a target, when attacking that same target, apply the Superiority roll modifier.
+On the first turn after completely defending an attack or a skill from a target, when attacking that same target, apply the Advantage roll modifier.

 #### Made of Stone